-If you have damaged or decayed teeth in both your upper and lower jaw, it may become imperative for you to undergo a dental rehabilitation.
+Damaged, blemished, crowded, split, and missing teeth are some of the complications that people suffer which results in mouth reconstruction.
+Full mouth rehabilitation – also referred to as full mouth reconstruction and restoration – is the process that has to do with restoring or rebuilding all the teeth in a dental patient’s mouth.
+If you have damaged or decayed teeth in both your upper and lower jaw, it may become imperative for you to undergo dental rehabilitation.
 Full mouth reconstruction involves several cosmetic and restorative dental processes in order to restore beauty, functionality, and health to the patient’s mouth.

-Some of the procedures that are conducted during dental rehabilitation are bridges, veneers, and crowns and these processes can only be carried out by periodontists – specialists in treating gums – orthodontists – specialists in tooth positioning and movements – oral surgeons as well as endodontists i.e. specialists in treating tooth pulp.
+Some of the procedures that are conducted during dental rehabilitation are bridges, veneers, implants and crowns.
+These processes should only be carried out by experienced general dentists in conjunction with – specialists in treating gums – orthodontists – specialists in tooth positioning and movements, and oral surgeons.

 For you to undergo dental rehabilitation or jaw alignment, it must be as a result of the following:

 The process of full mouth rehabilitation begins with you visiting your dentist for a comprehensive dental examination.
 Your dentist is in the best position to determine whether or not you need to undergo dental rehabilitation after examining your mouth.
-The extent of damage to your teeth will be observed and multiple treatment options will be considered with a view to correcting the oral anomaly.
+The extent of damage to your teeth will be observed and multiple treatment options will be considered in order to fix your teeth.

 The following are what your dentist will take a close look at:

-The state of health of your teeth will go a long way in determining the restorative procedures that will correct any anomaly in your mouth.
+Teeth – The current state of health your teeth are in.
+It will go a long way in determining the restorative procedures that will correct any anomaly in your mouth.
 Restorative procedures include onlays or inlays, full-coverage crowns or porcelain veneers, implants restored with a crown, and bridges.
 If you have any crack in your tooth, wear, decay, uneven teeth, etc. your dentist will take note of these problems.

-Your oral health is not complete if you are in pain whenever you chew or close your mouth because of the destruction or wear of your teeth.
-As your dentist makes plans for your restorative procedures, occlusal changes will be taken into consideration as well.
+Occlusion, jaw Muscles, and Temporomandibular Joints – Your oral health is not complete if you are in pain whenever you chew or close your mouth because of the wear of your teeth.
+As your dentist makes plans for your restorative procedures, occlusion changes will be taken into consideration as well.
 If the jaw pain is severe, you may need to consult an orthodontist so that occlusion can be corrected before embarking on any other restorative processes.

-Your dentist – along with any other team of specialists – is responsible for your dental rehabilitation or jaw alignment, as the case may be.
+Your dentist – along with any other team of specialists – is responsible for your dental rehabilitation or jaw alignment.
 Most treatments may take up to 12 months or more, depending on how severe the condition is.